Figma Sites was released in open beta at Config 2025. Learn more about what’s included in the beta.

 Once set, you can’t view a password again.
 If you forget to copy it, you’ll need to create a new one.
 When you change the password, anyone with prior access will need to enter the new password the next time they refresh or navigate to a different page within the site.

-Note: If you can't create your own password, your organization may require autogenerated passwords only.
+- If you can't write your own password, your organization likely requires autogenerated passwords only.
+Your organization may also require password protection for all published sites.

 Add custom code to your site for ad tracking or analytics